Screen QML Type

 Common values are 1.0 on normal displays and 2.0 on Apple "retina" displays.

-This contains the current orientation of the screen, from the accelerometer (if any).
-On a desktop computer, this value typically does not change.
+This contains the current orientation of the screen from the window system perspective.

 The number of physical pixels per millimeter.